-Health Care | Hospitalization | Repatriation
+Emergency Care | Hospitalization | Repatriation

-In 2011, Canada introduced the super visa, which allows parents and grandparents of citizens and permanent Canadian residents to stay in Canada for periods of up to two years without having to reapply.
+In 2011, Canada introduced the super visa, which allows parents and grandparents of citizens and permanent Canadian residents to stay in Canada for periods of up to five years without having to reapply.
 It is a multi-entry visa that valid for up to ten years, depending on the applicant’s passport expiry date.

 As a requirement of the parent and grandparent super visa, applicants must have proof of Canadian medical insurance coverage for a period of at least one year and for a minimum coverage amount of at least $100,000 for healthcare, hospitalization, and repatriation.
 The insurance policy should cover the entire duration of your stay in Canada, so you have nothing to worry about except spending time with your loved ones and exploring our beautiful country.